apmilen/standard-ico/README.md

 * **address multisig**

 This is address that is considered the sale operator.
 The token's ownership is transferred to this address when the sale is finalized, along with any excess tokens that are created and not sold or that remain unsold when the sale concludes.

+### Functions

+#### postpone

+This function can be used to delay the start and end time of the sale.
+It can only be called by the sale's owner (usually whoever deployed the contract or whoever they set the owner to) before the sale has started.

+**Signature:** `function postpone(uint startTime_) public auth`

+#### finalize

+This function should be called when the sale has completed.
+It will transfer ownership of the token to the `multisig` address.
+It will also send any unsold tokens to the `multisig` address.

+**Signature:** `function finalize() public auth`

+#### transferTokens

+This function can transfer any tokens that the contract has erroneously received.
+Sometimes users mishandle their wallets and send an ERC20 token to the contract by mistake.
+This function allows the sale adminstrators to help out and return the tokens.

+**Signature:** `function transferTokens(address dst, uint wad, address tkn_) public auth`